Philippus/elastic4s/guide/search.md

 search in "places"->"cities" query "paris" start 5 limit 10
 ```

-One of the great features of ElasticSearch is the number of queries it provides.
+One of the great features of Elasticsearch is the number of queries it provides.
 Here we can use the term query to limit the search to just the state of Georgia rather than the country of Georgia.
 ```scala
 search in "places"->"cities" { term("state", "georgia") }
 ```